-“Lady, this is hardly the sort of subject you should be bringing up, out loud in front of all these men,” he chided, whilst giving her arm the once over.
-Legolas looked at her, and nodded in agreement with him.
+“Lady, this is hardly the sort of subject you should be bringing up, out loud in front of all these men,” chided Aragorn, giving her arm the once over.
+Legolas just looked at her, and nodded in agreement with him.

 “Why not?” her voice rose.
 “We’re all adults here aren’t we?
 Oh I forgot!
 I’ve fallen into some ancient time warp and women should be seen and not heard….right?
 Sort of like children.
 Or better yet, we should be stuck on some pedestal until we get dizzy from the height and fall willingly into your arms?”

 “Lady, you are not in your right mind,” assured Legolas.